Ars062/AI-Menu-Crafter/README.md

 - Python
 - Streamlit
 - LangChain
-- Ollama (Gemma 2B)(you can use any other llm-model or llm-runtime )
+- Ollama (Gemma 2B)(you can use any other llm-model or llm-runtime ) ollama is local LLM_runtime